-- 4. The purposes of the regulations contained in this instrument that are made under section 1 of the Act are to encourage the Government of Zimbabwe to- - (a) respect democratic principles and institutions and the rule of law in Zimbabwe; - (b) refrain from actions, policies or activities which repress civil society in Zimbabwe; - (c) comply with international human rights law and to respect human rights, including in particular, to- - (i) respect the right to life of persons in Zimbabwe; - (ii) respect the right of persons not to be subjected to torture or cruel, inhuman or degrading treatment or punishment in Zimbabwe, including inhuman and degrading conditions in prisons; - (iii) afford journalists, human rights defenders and other persons in Zimbabwe the right to freedom of expression and peaceful assembly; - (iv) respect the right to liberty and security, including refraining from the arbitrary arrest and detention of persons in Zimbabwe; - (v) afford persons in Zimbabwe charged with criminal offences the right to a fair trial;
+4. The purposes of the regulations contained in this instrument are to-

+- (a) promote the peace, stability and security of Myanmar; - (b) promote respect for democracy, the rule of law and good governance in Myanmar, including in particular promoting the successful completion of Myanmar's transition to a democratic country; - (c) discourage actions, policies or activities which repress the civilian population in Myanmar; - (d) promote compliance with international human rights law and respect for human rights in Myanmar, including in particular, respect for- - (i) the right to life of persons in Myanmar; - (ii) the right of persons in Myanmar not to be held in slavery or required to perform forced or compulsory labour; - (iii) the right of persons in Myanmar, including in particular the Rohingya, not to be subjected to forced deportation or forcible transfer from Myanmar; - (iv) the right of persons not to be subject to torture or cruel, inhuman or degrading treatment or punishment in Myanmar, including in the context of- - (aa) violence against persons on the basis of their political opinion, religious belief or ethnicity, - (bb) rape and other forms of sexual and gender-based violence, or - (cc) recruitment or use of, or violence against, children; - (v) the right to liberty and security of persons in Myanmar, including freedom from arbitrary arrest, detention or enforced disappearance; - (vi) the right to a fair trial of persons charged with criminal offences in Myanmar; - (vii) the rights of journalists, human rights defenders, civil society activists, religious leaders, politicians and all other persons in Myanmar to freedom of expression, peaceful assembly and association with others; - (viii) the enjoyment of rights and freedoms in Myanmar without discrimination, including on the basis of a person's sex, race, colour, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other status.
-(a) OJ L 055 24.2.2004, p1.

-- (vi) respect property rights in Zimbabwe; - (vii) secure the human rights of persons in Zimbabwe without discrimination, in particular in relation to discrimination on the basis of a person's sex, race, colour, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other status.